Ballade No. 4 (Chopin)

 The Ballade No. 4 in F minor, Op.
 52 is a ballade for solo piano by Frédéric Chopin, completed in 1842 in Paris and published in 1843 with a dedication to Baroness Charlotte de Rothschild.
-Being his last published ballade, the piece is commonly considered one of the masterpieces of 19th-century piano music.
+Being his last published ballade, the piece is commonly considered one of the masterpieces of piano music.

 Of the four ballades, it is considered by many pianists to be the most difficult, both technically and musically.
 It is also the longest, taking around ten to twelve minutes to perform.
 According to John Ogdon, it is "the most exalted, intense and sublimely powerful of all Chopin's compositions...
 It is unbelievable that it lasts only twelve minutes, for it contains the experience of a lifetime."

 History

 The circumstances of composition are poorly documented, though it appears that Chopin began composing shortly after the completion of Ballade No. 3.
 By December 1842, the ballade was finished, and he offered it for sale to Breitkopf & Härtel, along with the Heroic Polonaise and the fourth Scherzo.

 The work was dedicated to Baroness Charlotte de Rothschild, wife of Nathaniel de Rothschild, who had invited Chopin to play in her Parisian residence, where she introduced him to the aristocracy and nobility.

 In the preface to his edition of Chopin's ballades, Alfred Cortot claims that the inspiration for this ballade is Adam Mickiewicz's poem The Three Budrys, which tells of three brothers sent away by their father to seek treasures, and the story of their return with three Polish brides.